 - Find the old prompt and mark every line as: keep / modify / delete.

-- Save the bad output from the copied prompt for diffing.
+- Save the bad output from the copied prompt so you can diff against the rebuilt result.

-- Plan whether to edit the old prompt or write a new one (usually new is faster).
+- Decide whether to edit the old prompt or write a new one.
+Rebuilding is usually faster.

 Shortest path to fix